khamidjon/gps_connectivity/README.md

 # gps_connectivity

-A Flutter plugin that checks whether GPS is ON or OFF, it can listen for gps change.
+A Flutter plugin that checks whether GPS is ON or OFF, it can listen for GPS change.
 Inspired by [connectivity_plus](https://pub.dev/packages/connectivity_plus) plugin

 ## Platform Support